-To allocate funds, the RAF uses each subregion's ratios of the State's total.
-All of the variables that measure need are added together before taking each subregion's need as a percentage of the amount of total need in the State.
+To allocate funds, the RAF compares each subregion's total need to the state's total need.
+All of the housing need variables are added together.
+Then, each subregion's total need is taken as a percentage of the amount of total need in the state.
 Table 1, Column I, illustrates how the Total Need Variables are derived: households at 200% of poverty, cost burdened owner and renter households, overcrowded owner and renter households, units lacking kitchen facilities, and units lacking plumbing facilities are added together, thereby compounding the need.